ovh/docs/pages/cloud/private-cloud/nsx_deploying_edge_gateway/guide.en-en.md

 ## Requirements

-- a [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) of which you are an administrative contact (to receive login credentials)
+- Be an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
-- a user account with access to vSphere as well as the specific rights for NSX (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB))
+- Have a user account with access to vSphere as well as the specific rights for NSX (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB))

 ## Instructions